abyssalen/legacy-rsfs/README.md

 This library assists in reading data from RuneScape's legacy file system.
 It aims to support the file system between the years 2005-2007.
-Modifying data from the file system is not supported at this time but will be supported in the future.
+Writing data to the file system is not supported at this time but will be supported in the future.

 This library is currently being tested against revision 317.